tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/2.Secure Pod Traffic Using Calico Security Policy/README.md

 5. Log into the Calico Manager UI using platform `platform` credentials.
 Browse to the `Policies Board` and click on `Recommend a Policy` from top right corner of the page.

-Regenerate if you cannot find it
+Regenerate a token you cannot find it
 ```bash
 kubectl create token platform --duration=24h